Once an English teacher, always an English teacher.

 Me?
-I was always putting sticky notes here and there, so I'm excited to try this template.
-One of my tips when I'm on a roll and don't want to check something or come up with the name of some random person or place is to put XXX at the questionable spot.
-Later I can search for "XXX" and fix it.
+I was always putting sticky notes here and there, so I’m excited about this template.
+One of my tips when I’m on a roll and don’t want to check something or come up with the name of some random person or place is to put XXX at the questionable spot.
+Later I can search for “XXX” and fix it.

 Do you have aspects of your writing that you always go back and double check?

 The 10 Free Templates list with links is on my Novel Planning Page.
 You’ll also find information there about the additional template set I have available.
 Click here for more information.
 (All templates are available June 14, 2021.)

 Jesus is my King.
 It is imperative that I offer my fruit to Him daily.
 Whenever He needs whatever I have.

 Do YOU offer your fruit to the King?